DCP FAQ

 ADDITIONAL COPIES

-The Archetype Company keeps your DCP safely vaulted here in perpetuity at our lab in Burbank, California.
+The Archetype Company keeps your DCP safely vaulted for ONE YEAR at our lab in Burbank, California.

 -